KenBarr/pubsubplus-nginx-mqtt/README.md

-# pubsub+ NGiNX Plus MQTT QoS1 consumer solution
+# PubSub+ NGiNX Plus MQTT QoS1 consumer solution
 Solution based on nginx keyval to always get MQTT consumer back to their QoS1 subscription in a horizontally scaled broker solution
 The fondations of this solution is applicable to getting any client back to a statefull service as that service horizontally scales